Find & share great dishes, not just restaurants.

 Find whatever you're craving, see what's good at any restaurant and learn what foodspotters, friends and experts love wherever you go.

-— Visit Philly · Guide to Philadelphia · created about 2 years ago
+— Visit Philly · Guide to Philadelphia · created over 2 years ago

 If you're in search of delicious red-gravy Italian cuisine, bear south to Philadelphia's authentic Italian enclave in South Philadelphia.
 We've done our due diligence to select top picks for old-school red gravy joints that are sure to deliver.
 At these places, it’s just as much about what’s on the table as it is about those sitting around it.
 Bring your family, appetite and cash (many are cash-only) to any of the spots below for an unforgettable meal.Read more...